-That being said, this article will tackle a few of the factors that tend to have an obvious bearing on spot metal prices.
+This article will tackle a few of the factors that have consistently impacted precious metals spot prices.

-Some are fairly well known, such as the stock market’s inverse relationship with precious metals value.
-The recent mini-rally in precious metals value began after President Trump announced additional tariffs on Chinese imports.
-Gold strengthened by 8% as the equity market dipped.
+One factor is the stock market’s inverse relationship with precious metals value.
+For example, in 2019 we saw a mini-rally in precious metals spot prices after President Trump announced additional tariffs on Chinese imports.
+Gold strengthened by 8% even as the equity market dipped.

-When looking at spot prices for precious metals like gold and silver, keep in mind that there are factors that “move the needle” short-term (as we’ve seen above) and factors that affect the long-term price predictions.
+When looking at spot prices for precious metals like gold and silver, keep in mind that there are factors that “move the needle” short term and factors that affect long-term price predictions.
 A few long-term examples include:

-The single most important factor in determining the future direction of the gold market may very well be interest rates.
-Sure, a decline in the dollar index or a sell-off in equities can also move the gold price higher.
-But keep in mind, with the Fed governors seemingly in the news every week and taking different positions, all this does is create volatility in the gold market.
-Case in point: Sept.
-19 saw gold reverse course and close down after the Fed cut interest rates in what was seen as an effort to head off recession.
+Interest rates may be the most important factor in determining the future direction of the gold market.
+Raising interest rates makes higher-yielding investments more attractive than precious metals.
+Sure, a dollar index decline or equity sell-offs can also move the gold price higher.
+But the Federal Reserve Board of Governors may create volatility by taking different positions in the news every week.
+Case in point: September 19 saw gold reverse course and close down after the Fed cut interest rates to head off recession.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.